datastaxdevs/workshop-realtime-data-pipelines/README.md

 ### Astra DB REST API

-One of the nice things of Astra DB is that you get various ways to interact with your database through ordinary HTTP requests, all for free, through the [Stargate Data API](https://stargate.io/) on top of the underlying database.
+One of the nice things of Astra DB is that you effortlessly get various ways to interact with your database through ordinary HTTP requests through the [Stargate Data API](https://stargate.io/) on top of the underlying database.

 The following examples are run with `cURL`, but of course they can be adapted to any client able to issue simple HTTPS requests.

-First source the `.env` file in a shell and create the full base URL for the requests:
+First source the `.env` file in a shell and construct the full base URL used in the subsequent requests:
 ```
 . .env
 ASTRA_URL_ROOT="https://${ASTRA_DB_ID}-${ASTRA_DB_REGION}.apps.astra.datastax.com/api/rest/v1/keyspaces/${ASTRA_DB_KEYSPACE}/tables"